yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/git-github/index.md

 <img class="medium" src="./assets/xcode-prefs.png" alt="Screenshot illustrating directions above">

+Within the Preferences box, select the "Accounts" tab.

 Next, click the small "+" button in the bottom-left corner of the Preferences box.
 A drop-down will prompt you to select the type of account you would like to add.
 Choose "GitHub," then click "Continue."

 <img class="medium" src="./assets/add-github.png" alt="Screenshot illustrating directions above">